retired64/opencode-termux/README.md

 # opencode-termux

-**Run OpenCode natively on Termux (Android) — no proot, no containers, no emulation.**
+**Run OpenCode natively on Termux (Android).
+No proot, no containers, no emulation.**

 [![Version](https://img.shields.io/badge/version-1.0.0-blue)](VERSION)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Arch](https://img.shields.io/badge/arch-aarch64-orange)](#requirements)

-[OpenCode](https://github.com/anomalyco/opencode) is an AI coding agent that ships as a glibc-linked binary — which is a problem on Android, since Termux runs on Bionic, not glibc.
+[OpenCode](https://github.com/anomalyco/opencode) is an AI coding agent that ships as a glibc-linked binary, which is a problem on Android since Termux runs on Bionic, not glibc.
 This project installs OpenCode on Termux the native way: it pulls in glibc through `pkg`, downloads the official OpenCode release, and compiles a small C bootstrapper that bridges the two libc's at runtime.
-No proot, no chroot, no Docker, no performance penalty — just OpenCode running directly on your phone or tablet.
+No proot, no chroot, no Docker, no performance penalty.
+Just OpenCode running directly on your phone or tablet.

 If you've been searching for **how to install OpenCode on Termux**, **run an AI coding agent on Android**, or **get a glibc binary working on Termux**, this is built for exactly that.